 Noted Derby Works August, September & November 1963.

 The recent arrival of a number of Type 2s at Longsight saw them working new turns, one such was the 9.35pm Huddersfield Hillhouse – Willesden Class D freight returning north as far as Northampton on the 2.50pm ex Euston, so noted have been D5083, 5134 – 5137/39.
 By this time just over fifty percent of the passenger trains out of Euston were in the hands of the diesels, the EE Type 4s clearly dominating on the long distance expresses, with the Type 2s a distant second on the local workings.

 January 9th saw over 5,000 tickets issued for the local Aston Villa - Coventry football match.
 Eleven specials were provided whilst D5134 on the daily Lowestoft - Birmingham had its load doubled at Rugby to 12 coaches, with the service extended to Witton!

 The Easter weekend provided much additional work for steam in the north-west.
 Huddersfield witnessed a multitude of steam extras including a none too healthy 73035 on a Manchester - Leeds relief.
 On the return working substitution came in the shape of D5135, putting up a creditable performance across the Pennines with ten coaches.
-Sister machine D5134 visited Huddersfield on Easter Tuesday hauling an afternoon relief from Darlington.
+Sister machine D5134 visited Huddersfield on Easter Tuesday (March 28th) hauling an afternoon Darlington - Manchester relief.

 Condition September: green livery with small yellow warning panels, curved upper corners, frame level stripe covers bottom of warning panel, hand/footholds present, no blanking plates, locomotive reasonably ex-works.